Infectious Disease Strategies for 2022-2023

 ISLA has a core set of infectious disease prevention strategies as part of our normal operations.
 These strategies will be recommended for all students, staff and visitors to ISLA.
 Enhanced or additional prevention strategies may be necessary in response to an outbreak.
-The addition and layering of COVID-19 specific prevention strategies will be tied to the CDC COVID-19 Community Levels, as well as the levels at ISLA.
+The addition and layering of specific prevention strategies will be tied to the CDC's Respiratory Illness Community Levels, as well as the levels at ISLA.

 Recommending Routine Vaccinations for Anyone Eligible